This is the way to get a flavorful, tender and juicy venison roast. Using the slow cooker is the easiest way to make perfect venison roast every time.

 5. Layer the carrots and potatoes on top so they don’t get soggy

 I like to pile the potatoes and carrots on top of the roast so they steam in the slow cooker and don’t overcook.
 It works perfectly, even for such a long cook time.
+No one wants soggy vegetables!

+You can always check my Pinterest for more recipes, too!
 For more modern & delicious venison recipes, check out my bestselling cookbook, Venison Every Day!

 Print